pritamgolder06/pritamgolder06/README.md

 ---

+## 👨🏽‍💻 What I'm working on
+I am currently working as a Software Engineer (AI) trainee at BJIT.
+I am undergoing training on various Machine Learning and Artificial Intelligence topics while building and implementing different machine learning models.

+---

 ## 🔍 What I Do
 - Build and deploy **ML models** to solve real-world problems.
 - Design and implement intelligent systems for **NLP**, **time series forecasting**, and embedding-based projects.